 Content-Type Content-Encoding Content-Disposition Cache-Control Expires Content-Language Access-Control-Allow-Origin

-Migrate data sources to OSS
+- Seamless data migration from other data sources to OSS